 Biodiversity is important because it provides a wide range of indirect benefits to humans.
-However, challenges exist in valuing it because it is difficult to identify and measure the passive, non-use values of biodiversity.9
+However, challenges exist in valuing it because it is difficult to identify and measure the passive, non-use values of biodiversity.10

-The diversity of species within Birmingham, Coventry and Solihull (both native and nonnative) will influence how resilient the tree population will be to future changes, such as minimising the overall impact of exotic pests, diseases and climate change.
+The diversity of species within Solihull (both native and non-native) will influence how resilient the tree population will be to future changes, such as minimising the overall impact of exotic pests, diseases and climate change.

-A diverse treescape is better able to serve as a habitat for a wide range of creatures.
-Native trees are important as they are better suited to support other native species.
+A diverse treescape is better able to serve as a habitat for a wide range of creatures, and native trees are important as they are better suited to support other native species.

-Unfortunately, many native species are not able to thrive in the artificial environments of our landscaped areas, and the effects of climate change will exacerbate the situation,10 therefore non-native species could become increasingly important for the delivery of benefits in Birmingham, Coventry and Solihull.
+Unfortunately, many native species are not able to thrive in the artificial environments of our landscaped areas, and the effects of climate change will exacerbate the situation,11 therefore non-native species could become increasingly important for the delivery of benefits in Solihull.